Pugdundee Safaris Lodges: The perfect base for seeing tigers and wildlife in India

 DON’T: Don’t pressure the guides and naturalists to “produce” a tiger, as if they can make them appear at will.
 You make their lives very difficult when you do this, destroy the peace, and miss the moment.
 Nature has its own rhythms and we can all gain a lot from connecting to and flowing with these rhythms — rather than trying to force and control them.

-I was so impressed with Pugdundee Safaris, that I am offering a tour in collaboration with them to my favourite tiger reserves in India.
-You can come along with me and see for yourself why seeing a tiger in the wild was one of the most amazing travel experiences of my life.
+I was so impressed with Pugdundee Safaris, that I am offering a custom tour in collaboration with them to my favourite tiger reserves in India.
+If you book this custom itinerary, you will see for yourself why seeing a tiger in the wild was one of the most amazing travel experiences of my life.

-This is going to be a very special trip.
-We will stay in Pugdundee Safaris award-winning lodges, be guided by their talented naturalists, enjoy delicious local foods, and take part in some very special, customized experiences – such as walking safaris, a boat ride, village visits, hiking, and one overnight camp in Satpura National Park.
+This is a very special itinerary.
+You will stay in Pugdundee Safaris award-winning lodges, be guided by their talented naturalists, enjoy delicious local foods, and take part in some very special, customized experiences – such as walking safaris, a boat ride, village visits, hiking, and one overnight camp in Satpura National Park.
 At least 8 game drives, in Bandhavgarh, Kanha, and Pench guaranteed – which means your chances of seeing a tiger are excellent.
 I did a similar trip and saw 11 tigers!
-We will need confirmed bookings on this one by end of November as the tiger reserves book up completely about three-to-four months in advance.
-The tour is organized and sold by Pugdundee Safaris.

 Thanks to Pugdundee Safaris